kitodo/kitodo-presentation/dlf/lib/ApacheSolr/README.txt

 Update instructions
 -------------------

-When updating an existing Solr instance for Goobi.Presentation follow the above steps but DO NOT overwrite solr.xml!
-Goobi.Presentation dynamically adds new cores to this file, so overwriting it would result in a loss of these indexes.
+When updating an existing Solr instance for Kitodo.Presentation follow the above steps but DO NOT overwrite solr.xml!
+Kitodo.Presentation dynamically adds new cores to this file, so overwriting it would result in a loss of these indexes.